 Policy objective: Increasing housing stability for renters and owners

-For renters, local jurisdictions can focus on three primary ways to increase housing stability:
+For renters, local jurisdictions can focus on four primary ways to increase housing stability:

 Prevent the loss of affordable units due to a change in ownership and/or use